Advertise veterinary medicines legally

-The Veterinary Medicines Regulations sets out the restrictions and who may advertise veterinary medicines.
+The Veterinary Medicines Regulations (VMR) sets out the restrictions on who may advertise veterinary medicines.

 If you’re concerned about an advert you’ve seen for a veterinary medicinal product, report it to the VMD firstname.lastname@example.org.

-Advertising is any activity that is aimed or designed to promote the sale, supply or use of a veterinary medicine, including electronic advertising (eg, website banners, emails), but not including price lists.
+Advertising is any activity that is aimed or designed to promote the sale, supply or use of a veterinary medicine, including electronic advertising (for example website banners, emails), but not including price lists.

-These activities are considered advertising whether for profit or not.
+These activities are considered advertising whether they are for profit or not.

 Some examples of types of promotional adverts are:

 - postal flyers